robinboncoeur/Art/docs/writing/2DE-1stEd.md

 [ *Charli* ]

 I sipped my lemon-lime bitters and watched a bartender prop the swinging door open.
-Bar noise—yelling at the screens, laughing, music—poured out, ten times louder.
+Bar noise — yelling at the screens, laughing, music — poured out, ten times louder.
 I closed my eyes, sighed.
 Looked for Brittany.

 She was on her mobile at the bottom of the brick footpath, her body curled over.